Foxynero/alx-final-project-frontend/README.md

 - Create a job board for ALX students to find jobs and connect to companies

 ## Features for the App

+- **Admin Dashboard**: Admin users can log in and add new job posts.
+- **Auto-Generation**: Admins can generate job posts from templates to streamline the posting process.
+- **Job Suggestion**: Utilizing machine learning, the app suggests job posts based on user information.

 1. Being able to add a new job post when logged in as an admin
 2. Being able to auto generate a new job post from a template when logged in as an admin so they dont have to fill in the same information over and over again